unstoppabledomains/dev-docs/getting-started/domain-registry-essentials/uns-architecture-overview.md

 UNS transaction delegation does not depend on Unstoppable Domains' transaction processor.
 As long as the domain owner provides a valid signature, write operations can be performed by any Ethereum account.

-To learn more about the technical details of delegating transactions in UNS, read our [Meta Transactions](../../manage-domains/delegating-transactions.md) page.
+To learn more about the technical details of delegating transactions in UNS, read our [Delegating Meta Transactions](/manage-domains/delegating-transactions.md) page.